xingyili/deepCDG-eval/README.md

 The prediction result will be saved as a csv profile.

 ## Enrichment analysis
-Since you can get the prediction of potential cancer driver genes list, you can do enrichment analysis using any tool such as R.
+Since you can get the prediction of potential cancer driver genes list, you can do enrichment analysis on these genes using any tools such as R.